AdobeDocs/analytics.en/help/implement/vars/functions/util-cookieread.md

 4. Set the [!UICONTROL Extension] dropdown to [!UICONTROL Core], and the [!UICONTROL Data Element Type] to [!UICONTROL Cookie].
 5. Enter the cookie name in the text field.

 The cookie value is stored in the data element.
-You can then reference the data element to assign Analytics variables.
+You can then reference the data element in rules to assign Analytics variables.

 ## s.Util.cookieRead() in AppMeasurement and Launch custom code editor